The 1958/59 season – meeting an Olympic gold medalist in Varsity

-(text by Clyde Emery, added by Michael Hofstetter in January 2022)
+(text by Clyde Emery, picture by Tom Davis, added by Michael Hofstetter in January 2022 and January 2023)

 “I was Captain of the Fitzwilliam team.
 They wanted to make me captain of the University team but I deferred.
 Those times shortly followed the Suez Canal flare up of 1956 and Americans were resented by “some” in Cambridge.
 I thought it best to keep a low profile – plus – a British University sports team should have a British captain.
 I have a large photo of our team and will forward to you if you do not already have it.